Why you can trust Tom's Guide

 This clipless approach allows for much greater flexibility than competing cameras, like the Piper NV, can provide.
 You can rotate the Arlo almost 180 degrees in any direction, and to readjust the camera, all you need to do is pluck it off the mount and face it in the proper direction.
 The mount itself attaches to the wall with the provided screws.

 At 2.8 x 2.5 x 1.6 inches, the Arlo is smaller and less obtrusive than most of the cameras we've reviewed.
-It's also the only security camera that's fully waterproof, which means that you can stick it outside without worrying about the rain.
+Until recently, it was also the only webcam-based security camera that was fully waterproof, which means that you can stick it outside without worrying about the rain.
 The camera can withstand temperatures ranging from 14 to 122 degrees Fahrenheit (minus 10 to 50 degrees Celsius).

 Netgear includes a base station in the box, which serves as a hub for all of your connected Arlo cameras.
 The base station resembles an upright wireless router, with a glossy white front panel and a stand at the bottom.
 On the back, there are two USB 2.0 ports, a Fast Ethernet port, an AC port and a power button.
 The base station can communicate with the cameras at a range of up to 300 feet.